alguiguilo098/quick_start_express/README.md

    qse -v
    ```

+> [!Note]
-**Note**: Running npm link qse in the main directory may modify package.json.
+> Running npm link qse in the main directory may modify `package.json`.
 Always use a separate testing directory to avoid this.

 **Clean-Up**: After testing, you may delete the testing directory if it’s no longer needed.